Hubie Oliver

 Hubie Oliver (born November 12, 1957) is an American former professional football player who was a running back in the National Football League (NFL).
-He played college football for the Arizona Wildcats and was selected by the Philadelphia Eagles in the 10th round of the 1981 NFL draft.
+He played college football for the Arizona Wildcats and was selected 275th overall by the Philadelphia Eagles in the 10th round of the 1981 NFL draft.
 Oliver also played in the NFL or the Indianapolis Colts and Houston Oilers.